guillermooo/sublime-undocs/source/reference/symbols.rst

 Format
 ======

-Symbol navigation can be enabled using metadata files.
+Symbols are defined  using metadata files.
-Because symbol navigation metadata is commonly required by packages, it's discussed in this separate page, where it should be easier to find.
+Because symbol definition files are commonly required by packages, they are discussed in this separate page so the information is easier to find.

+Just as regular metadata files, symbol definition files have the ``.tmPreferences`` extension and use the Property List format.
+The file name is ignored by Sublime Text.

 .. seealso::

    :doc:`metadata`
       Detailed documentation on metadata files.

-Just as regular metadata files, symbol navigation metadata files have the ``.tmPreferences`` extension and use the Property List format.
-The file name is ignored by Sublime Text.

 Defining Symbols